-Inside Britain’s £1.1bn Covid lab that no one knows what to do with
+Inside Britain’s flagship Covid lab that no one knows what to do with

 SUPPORTER PROGRAMME

-Inside Britain’s £1.1bn Covid lab that no one knows what to do with
+Inside Britain’s flagship Covid lab that no one knows what to do with

 With spiralling costs and issues around test processing, there are questions over the ability of the Rosalind Franklin Laboratory – once hailed as key to Britain’s fight against Covid-19 – to cope with the nation’s testing needs, writes Science Correspondent Samuel Lovett